-A helpful, loving, critique is one that points out strengths and weaknesses.
-It then offers ways to improve those weaknesses.
+A helpful, loving critique is one that points out strengths and weaknesses; it then offers ways to improve on those weaknesses.
 That way the other person has a better chance of recognizing ways to improve and acting on them.

 This differs from criticism (or judgmentalism) which simply states that the thing being evaluated, and by extension the individual, is worthless.